-Field or control Description New Password Enter the new password.
-If you cannot use a keyboard because the USB ports are disabled, double-tap on the password fields to open the virtual keyboard and enter the password.
-Confirm New Password Re-enter the new password. ОК Sets the new password and closes the menu when the new password is entered and confirmed.
+Field or control Description New Password Enter the new password in this field.
+The valid range of characters for the password is from one to 32 characters.
+Entering no characters or more than 32 characters results in an error message.
+Note: If you cannot use a keyboard because the USB ports are disabled, double-tap on the password fields to open the virtual keyboard and enter the password.
+Repeat New Password Re-enter the new password in this field.
+Set New Password Sets the new password and closes the menu when the new password matches in both new password fields and the new password fields are not empty.
 Any other conditions result in an error message.
 Cancel Closes the menu without taking any action.